+EMILY F. A. KNOTT Marin County.
+Present address, 609 Post Street, San Francisco.
 Taught two years in Sonoma County.
 Has not taught since the spring of 1887, because of home duties.

-MAGGIE KOTTINGER \\\\\\Santa Clara County.
+Maggie Kottinger Santa Clara County.
 Present address, San José.
 Did not teach, except a short time in a private family, until August, 1887; then taught one year in Santa Clara County.
 Now teaching in Merced County, near Snelling.
+Annie M. Kullak ------Santa Clara County.
+Home address, San José.
 Taught two years in the Santa Cruz Mountains, near Wrights; one year in San Luis Obispo County; since July, 1888, at Moss Landing, Monterey County.

-FLORA E. LACY\\\\\\Santa Cruz County.
+FLORA E. LACY....Santa Cruz County.
 Present address, San Diego.
 Has taught since March, 1886, in San Diego and Santa Cruz Counties.

-Taught, about two years in San Joaquin County.
-Is now at Exeter, New Hampshire, preparing for college.

-LILLIE J. MILLER \\\\\\Santa Clara County.
+WILLIAM W. LOCKE------San Joaquin County.
+Home address, Lockeford.
+Taught about two years in San Joaquin County.
+Is now at Exeter, New Hampinire, preparing for college.
+George W. Martin (deceased) .Shasta County.
+Mr. Martin was taken ill with lung trouble during the second term of the Senior year, and was obliged to leave school before the close of the term.
+The disease developed rapidly in spite of all attempts to check it.
+He died at his home in Millville, Shasta County, October 8, 1885.
+Lille J. MillerSanta Clara County.
 Present address, New Almaden.
 Has taught continuously since graduation in the primary grade of the New Almaden school.

-MARY T. NEUEBAUMER\\\\\Tuolumne County.
+MARY T. NEUEBAUMER_____Tuolumne County.
 Present address, Columbia.
 Was prevented by sickness from teaching for several months after graduation.
 Since August, 1886, has taught in Placer County.
 At last report, was teaching at Newcastle.

-IDA C. NICHOLS\\\\\Sonoma County.
+IDA C. NICHOLS.....Sonoma County.

+MARY L. ORTLEY (Mrs. F. A. Wilcox)Santa Clara County.

+Taught in Santa Clara County, one year.
+Married June 13, 1886.
+Not taught since.

+at Glen Ellen, Sonoma County.